 © Crown Copyright 2009 GBNNSS

-The species is not currently in the wild in Scotland and new records are essential, particularly where a rapid response to tackle the problem is possible
+This species is not currently in the wild in Scotland so new records are essential, particularly where a rapid response to capture escaped animals is possible

 Ruddy Duck (Oxyura jamaicensis)